.

 When comparing options, consider:

-- Interest rate (fixes vs. variable)
+- Interest rate options (fixed vs. variable)

 - Closing costs and lender-fees